-Yes, but early data shows the doubly contagious Delta variant has led to an increase in breakthrough infections in the fully vaccinated, and that it has become the predominant strain across most the U.S. as of mid-August -- making up nearly 82% of all new COVID-19 infections currently based on the CDC's weekly genomic sequence sampling conducted across the U.S.
+Yes, but early data shows the doubly contagious Delta variant has led to an large increase in breakthrough infections in the fully vaccinated, and that it has become the predominant strain across most the U.S. as of mid-August -- making up nearly 82% of all new COVID-19 infections currently based on the CDC's weekly genomic sequence sampling conducted across the U.S.

 Early studies conducted on the currently authorized vaccines show they continue to provide robust protection against serious illness when it comes to the Delta variant.
 The Pfizer-BioNTech was 88% effective against preventing symptomatic illness and 96% effective against preventing hospitalization specifically with the Delta variant.
 Moderna studies reported similar effectiveness at around 76% at preventing symptomatic infection, and Johnson and Johnson's vaccine showed to be 71% effective against hospitalizations and up to 95% against death.